 The display hasn’t been altered that much either as it still comes with a tiny OLED screen running at 390 x 312, covered by a plate of Ion-X glass, with a maximum brightness of 1000 nits which is plenty to keep apps and notifications readable.

-The process for using it is exactly the same.
+The process of using it is exactly the same.
 As for the Apps, The fitness side of the Apple Watch 3 is arguably now the most important of the wearable range, from improved heart rate monitoring to being able to take calls when out running.

 It also has an altimeter tracker and a plethora of other fitness apps, every featured is centered around the fact that you can live a better, healthier lifestyle with this device.